sinak/sinak.github.com/_posts/2015-02-16-analyzing-voluntary-unlocking-agreement.md

 excerpt:
 ---

 <p>A year ago US cell carriers agreed to implement more lenient unlocking policies.
 I compared what they committed to do with what they actually did.
-Here are ther results:</p>
+Here are the results:</p>

  <img alt="unlocking scorecard" src="https://cdn.shopify.com/s/files/1/0358/5537/files/repeaterstore-com-unlocking-scorecard.png?17231231381977591598" style="width: 100%;">
  {{SHARE_BLOCK}}